 It seems diabetes and anger may go hand-in-hand.
 Dealing with diabetes can make people feel angry and anger may result in blood sugar elevations.
+“Anger and frustration foster risk taking by impacting self-regulation and can make things even worse.”
 Discover why anger and stewing can mess with your diabetes.

-From the initial diagnosis to ongoing self-management, some people are angry about having to deal with diabetes daily.
-Diabetes must be treated indefinitely since there is no specific cure.
-The goal is to maintain healthy blood sugar levels, blood pressure levels and cholesterol levels.
+From the initial diagnosis to ongoing self-management, some people are angry about having to deal with diabetes daily and forever.
+Diabetes must be treated indefinitely since it is a chronic illness with no known or specific cure.
+The goal is to maintain healthy blood sugar levels, blood pressure levels, cholesterol levels and reduce your stress levels.
 This can be a challenge that makes people feel “angry at the disease” and the steps it takes to treat it.
-Their current lifestyle may need dramatic changes that require a lot of hard work, focus and time.
+Your current lifestyle may need dramatic changes that require a lot of hard work, focus, finances and excessive time.
 Others feel threatened due to the potential complications and anger is a defense mechanism.
 It is important to learn how to recognize your anger and use it to help improve your diabetes care.

 Figure Out What Fuels Your Anger

 Once you are angry, these feelings can become more intense until you are stewing for hours.
 Learn to look for the warning signs that your anger is getting deeper.
 You might start talking louder and faster, sweating, turn red and feel uptight inside.
 Tears may flow from your eyes.
 Your mouth and lips may get dry, your heart may start pounding and you may lose your focus and concentration.
 Even your pupils will constrict.
 These are all aspects of the, “fight or flight” syndrome.
 Hormones pour into your bloodstream which raises your blood sugars and your blood pressure rockets.
 You may even develop insomnia if this happens frequently.
 You need to learn what fuels your anger ,how to process it and how to react.